chaitanya100100/UniEgoMotion/README.md

 # UniEgoMotion
-This repository contains training and inference code for the following paper:
+This repository provides the dataset and code for the following paper:
 ```
 UniEgoMotion: A Unified Model for Egocentric Motion Reconstruction, Forecasting, and Generation
 Chaitanya Patel, Hiroki Nakamura, Yuta Kyuragi, Kazuki Kozuka, Juan Carlos Niebles, Ehsan Adeli